-Consumers Set to Spend Big (and Take On Debt) As Pandemic Restrictions Ease
+Consumers Set to Spend Big (and Take On Debt) As Pandemic Eases

 With more than 100 million Americans fully vaccinated against COVID-19, pandemic restrictions are starting to loosen up around the country.
 And as activities make a comeback, such as traveling and in-person dining, many consumers are ready to splash out with big spending, even if it means going into debt.